 1. Residency Requirement

-Can foreigners get divorced in Thailand?
-This is a question we hear a lot.
+Can foreigners get a divorce in Thailand?
+We hear this question a lot.
 In short, yes.
-But either the petitioner or the respondent must be a resident of Thailand for at least one year before filing for divorce.
+But either the petitioner or the respondent must have been a resident of Thailand for at least one year before filing for divorce.

 2. Jurisdiction